Jess-222/Horiseon-Code-Refactor/README.md

 ## **The Repository**

-This repository (Horiseon-Code_Refactor) was built to refactor HTML to use semantic tags and consolidate CSS in order to follow accessibility standars.
+This repository (Horiseon-Code_Refactor) was built to refactor HTML to use semantic tags and consolidate CSS in order to follow accessibility standards.

 ## **User Story**